Day of the Dead 2: Contagium: Plot

 Donwynn's friend arrives at the hospital just as Donwynn returns to the hospital, and informs the patients of what the virus truly is, and how it works.
 He also reveals that each of them are dead “by human standards.”
 He also reveals that those infected with the virus are highly contagious, and informs the patients of how the virus was first released.
-The zombified Marshall is shot to death by the hospital's police force.
+The zombified Marshall is shot at by the hospital's police force to no avail, and he kills several of them.
 Jackie attacks Donwynn's friend and slams his head into the door, opening a wound.
 Boris, no longer able to contain his blood lust, mutates into a zombie, and bites him, causing Jackie and Sam to attack him as well.
 The three devour him while Isaac, Donwynn and Emma run to the doctor's office, outside of the dorm.
 Jackie, Sam and Boris have completely turned to zombies and they taunt the surviving patients from inside the dorm.

 Early the next morning, Dr. Heller has reanimated as a zombie.
 He enters the room where Vicky is hiding, but he is distracted by the infected Charlie who he chases away.
 The patients in the dining room all reanimate as zombies and begin to devour the police officers.
 The survivors escape into the kitchen of the hospital, but are forced to retreat into the back hallway.
 Patty finds Vicky in the medical room, and kills her while searching for Emma.
 The majority of the zombies escape from the hospital and head out into the city.
 The survivors manage to reach the medical room, where Emma goes into labor and the last police officer is killed.
 The zombies begin to kill people in the city, Charlie among the victims.
 Boris, Jackie and Sam break into the room, attacking Isaac, Emma and Donwynn, trying to convince them that they do not want to hurt any of them, they just want them to turn and be a family.
 Boris kills Ava, and Isaac commits suicide with the last round of a pistol.
 The movie ends with the zombies attacking a camera crew recording the carnage.